microsoft/Azure-Analytics-and-AI-Engagement/fsidemo/Readme-shell.md

 Once [Task 4](#task-4-run-the-cloud-shell-to-provision-the-demo-resources) has been completed successfully and the template has been deployed, you will be able to see a set of reports in the Reports tab of Power BI, and real-time datasets in the Dataset tab.

-The image on the right shows the Reports tab in Power BI.
+The image below shows the Reports tab in Power BI.
 We can create a Power BI dashboard by pinning visuals from these reports.

 ![Screenshot to view the reports tab.](media/power-bi-report-3.png)